top of page

 Arkansas Pollution Control and Ecology (PC&E) Commission adopted Regulation 36 which implements the law and establishes procedures for everyone to follow.

-Each adult resident of Benton County may dispose of up to 4 free tires of any size per month.
+Each adult resident of Benton County may dispose of up to 4 tires of any size without rims at no charge per month.
+Fees apply to tires on rims and extra tires.
 Tires must be delivered to one of the collection locations.
 Multiple trips or trips to different locations is not allowed.
 Photo ID is required and additional proof of residency may be needed.

 Form to Record Used Tire Disposal Shipments